linkdd/phase-currentcost/README.rst

 More precisly, this script collect instantaneous and historical data from Current Cost.
 It also take care of usb disconnection, Current Cost bad message format, timeout and power disconnection and send an error on stdout or on RabbitMQ each time for later anlysis.
 Also it create an udev rule to transform /dev/ttyUSB* to /dev/currentcost for serial port connection.

+For more information, full documentation is available on `readthedocs.org <http://phase-currentcost.readthedocs.org/en/latest/>`_

 Installation
 ------------